swiftlang/swift-syntax/Sources/SwiftSyntax/Documentation.docc/Working with SwiftSyntax.md

 Immutability also comes with the benefits of fearless concurrency.
 It is always safe to manipulate a syntax tree across threads.
-Two threads mutating the same tree will recieve two independent copies of their respective modified syntax trees that will never interfere with each other.
+Two threads mutating the same tree will receive two independent copies of their respective modified syntax trees that will never interfere with each other.
 Moreover, modifications to the syntax tree do not involve locks or mutexes.